niklasda/ExcelLord/README.md

 # LineClown (Excel)
 No longer integrates with Line bot and no longer specific to Clowns

-Check the App.config to set input path and output file pattern
+Check the App.config (LineClown.Excel.dll.config) to set input path and output file pattern

 Loops all *.xslx in specified folder
 files interpreted as daily monster hunt stats files